jiehu5114/AmrVoiceConverter/README.md

 #AmrVoiceConverter

-a Voice Converter between amr format and wav format , supported in Moc OS or iOS
+a Voice Converter between amr format and wav format , supported in Moc OS and iOS

 ##Features